JustinDrake/wuc-new/_posts/2016-03-10-openbazaar-guide.md

 ### Finding Items

-The easiest way to search for items or stores is to click the eye icon in the top right corner of the page.
+There are two ways to search for items or stores.
+The easiest and fastest is to use a third-party search engine such as [Duo Search](https://duosear.ch).
+Alternatively, use the OpenBazaar client and click the eye icon in the top right corner of the page.
 On hover, you should see “Discover”:

 ![openbazaar][11]